DaungkamolPoyhonen/DaungkamolPoyhonen.github.io/aboutme.md

 ### About me

 Hi!
-I`m Duangkamol Pöyhönen.
-I`m 33 year old, marriged but
+I am Duangkamol Pöyhönen.
+I am 33 year old, marriged but have no children.

-have no children.
-I move to hereKokkola from Thailand 3 year
+I move to Kokkola from Thailand 3 year ago.

-ago.
 I live with my husband and our cat🐈‍⬛.

 ### My Favorite things
 * I like to read Fantasy books.